bharath5673/banknote-auth/README.md

 ## Overview

 I built a multilayer perceptron which classifies real and forged banknotes, using the [TensorFlow](https://www.tensorflow.org/) library.
-Data preprocesssing and model comparison was done with [Scikit-learn](http://scikit-learn.org/stable/).
+Data preprocesssing was done with [Scikit-learn](http://scikit-learn.org/stable/).
 The inputs are numeric values, and the output is binary.

 The model was able to classify text with a **100%** accuracy, which suggests that the data was probably just easy to classify.